kagiko/vaultwarden-wiki/Using-the-PostgreSQL-Backend.md

 ```
 An example docker run environment variable would be: ```-e 'DATABASE_URL=postgresql://user_name:user_password@db_host:5432/vaultwarden'```.

+If you need to set additional connection parameters, note that the `DATABASE_URL` value ends up getting parsed by `libpq`, so you can use any of the parameters listed in the `libpq` [docs](https://www.postgresql.org/docs/current/libpq-envars.html).
+You can either add the connection parameter to `DATABASE_URL` or specify it via its corresponding `PG*` environment variable.
+If running under Docker, keep in mind that any paths provided need to be from the perspective of the Docker container, not the Docker host.

 If you want to use a custom schema/search-path you need to use the following connection string:<br>
 Note the URL-encoded characters such as `%20` for the space and `%3D` for `=` sign
 ```ini